Cosmetic Composite Tooth-Colored Fillings

 - Darkening of your tooth enamel

 - Bad breathe or a bad taste in your mouth

 - Rough edges of enamel

 Dr. Snyder uses advanced decay screening methods to pinpoint cavities that may not be visible during an exam or with our digital x-rays.
 The goal at our Elkhart office is to prevent excessive, expensive dental treatments in the future.

 If your cavity isn’t treated in a timely manner, it could spread deeper into the tooth or to adjacent teeth, requiring a root canal.
-We recommend scheduling routine check-ups with our Elkhart dentist at least every 6 months to minimize the number of fillings that you need.
+We recommend scheduling routine check-ups at least every 6 months to minimize the number of fillings that you need.
 Call us today to schedule your visit with Dr. Snyder!

 Dental crowns cover the entire portion of your tooth above the gumlines, protecting the weak enamel underneath.